donny/upland/README.md

 [Now](https://zeit.co/now) from [Zeit](https://zeit.co) provides realtime global deployments.
 It allows us to take a directory that contains a `package.json` file or static files; and deploys it with ease and speed.
 In practical terms, Now provides a simpler hosting platform (compared to [Heroku](https://www.heroku.com)) for JavaScript powered websites and applications.

-Upland consists of 2 packages: [`api`](https://github.com/donny/upland/blob/master/api) that fetches a JSON data structure from Reddit and parses it; and [`site`](https://github.com/donny/upland/blob/master/site) that fetches the processed JSON, gets the image URLs, and display them.
+Upland consists of 2 packages: [`api`](https://github.com/donny/upland/blob/master/api) (back-end) that fetches a JSON data structure from Reddit and parses it; and [`site`](https://github.com/donny/upland/blob/master/site) (front-end) that fetches the processed JSON, gets the image URLs, and display them.
+We use [Bulma](http://bulma.io) as the CSS framework for the site.

 The main `index.js` of `api` is very simple and it is shown below: